J-1 Visa Mental Health Therapy Jobs

 Target host employers with existing sponsor relationships

-Community mental health centers, university counseling services, and VA-affiliated clinics regularly host J-1 Trainees and have existing agreements with designated sponsors.
+Community mental health centers, university counseling services, and VA-affiliated clinics regularly host J-1 visa Trainees and have existing agreements with designated sponsors.
 Prioritize these settings over private practices, which rarely navigate the DS-2019 process independently.

 Build your training plan before contacting employers